CircuitVerse/Blog/content/posts/PulkitGupta_Phase_1_Report.md

 #### Mobile Touch Compatibility

-Last GSoC, [Abhisek Zade](https://blog.circuitverse.org/author/abhishek-zade/) made a lot of progress with the touch compatibility on the simulator for small devices but it has some UI bugs, which need to be fixed.
+Last GSoC, [Abhisek Zade](https://blog.circuitverse.org/author/abhishek-zade/) made a lot of progress with the touch compatibility on the simulator for small devices but it has some UI bugs, which needed to be fixed.

 Some bugs that have been fixed:

-- updated branch code
+- Updated branch code
-- added redo option
+- Added redo option
-- fix navbar menu UI
+- Fixed navbar menu UI
-- fix properties dialog UI
+- Fixed properties dialog UI
   and some small UI bugs

 ![Touch Compatibility Working Gif](/images/pulkitGupta_phase_1_blog/TouchWorking.gif)